vidishaaa/Csv_data_cleaner/README.md

 This project provides an automated pipeline to clean `.csv` files using a Bash shell script.
 It acts as a quick and efficient data preprocessor to prepare datasets for analysis or machine learning tasks.

+## 🚀 Features
-- 🔹 Remove empty/null rows
+- Remove rows with missing/null values
-- 🔹 Trim leading/trailing whitespaces
+- Trim leading/trailing whitespaces in strings
-- 🔹 Convert date columns to uniform format
+- Standardize date formats
-- 🔹 Save cleaned file as a new CSV
+- Command-line and Web UI support (via Streamlit)
+- Shell script for easy execution

 ---